 Note: It takes about 30-40 minutes to get here from Old Bagan on an ebike, so make sure you allow yourself the time.
 Trust me, you don’t want to miss it.

 **Since posting this originally in early 2016, Ta Wet seems to have become a bit more popular as a viewing spot for sunrise in Bagan.
 Over the past couple of years I have received quite a bit of traffic to this post and other bloggers have written about it (though I not-so-secretly like to think I was the original).
 That being said, while you may share it with a few people, you won’t get hundreds like at the other spots known for being great for sunrise viewing.

 I should also point out that since my visit in 2015 there have been a couple of earthquakes.
 I have received comments and notes from readers that my special temple (aka Ta Wet) did sustain a little damage but is still standing and fine.
 That being said, do be careful climbing the ledges.

 Want to see what sunrise in Bagan looks like?
 Check out my time-lapse video here.

-Update October 2018: Reader Eva has informed me that this temple is no locked and no longer accessible.
+Update October 2018: Readers have informed me that this temple is no locked and no longer accessible.
 Bagan has prohibited climbing the majority of their temples to best preserve them.